urda/website/_posts/2010-09-16-wcf-client-server.md

 Now all you have to do is add the **generatedProxy** file to your project.
 That should be as simple as clicking*Show All Files* and then *Include in Project*.

-Now let&#8217;s define the client:
+Now let's define the client:

 <pre class="brush: csharp; title: ; notranslate" title="">using System;
 using System.ServiceModel;